rmsk2/6502profiler/README.md

 The general idea is to have a source file which contains the subroutine to test in one directory (the source directory) and an additional separate test driver program in a test directory which calls the routines that are to be tested in an appropriate fashion.
-The test driver includes (using the `!source` pseudo opcode) the files which contain the subroutine to test from the source directory.
+The test driver includes the files which contain the subroutines to test (using the `!source` pseudo opcode) from the source directory.
 Then the test driver is assembled (or compiled) into the test binary directory.

 The `verify` command then loads the test driver binary and a corresponding Lua test script.
 This script has to define at least two functions `arrange` and `assert`.
 Before running the test driver in the emulator the `verify` command calls the `arrange` function in the Lua script which can modify the emulator state before the test driver is run (for instance to arrange test data).
-Then the test driver is run by the emulator and when that is done the `assert`function of the test script evaluates whether the program returns the expected result.
-The test is successfull if the `assert` script returns true.
+Then the test driver is run by the emulator and when that is done the `assert`function of the test script evaluates whether the program returned the expected result.
+The test is successfull if the `assert` script returns `true`.

 The source files for the test driver and the test script have to be referenced in a JSON test case file which has the following
 format: